You're a new Advertiser with Google Ads (formerly Google Adwords).

 As google partners, we have to sit seven exams per year, responsibly handle a minimum spend for each specialism, and keep to a high quality level which is determined by a score in our Google Partner account.

 Our head of PPC is an ex Google Ads account strategist at Google HQ, and had extensive training in all of Google's ad formats. he is one of a handful of people who worked behind the scenes on the Google partner program and really understands how Google Ads works!

 So is Google AdWords worth the money in 2020?
 Does it deserve your hard-earned spondoolies?
-We believe Google Ads, done right is absolutely worth the money.
+We believe Google Ads, done right, is absolutely worth the money.

-A high quality account allows businesses to get their brand in front of millions of people at a fraction of the price of conventional non digital advertising.
+A high-quality account allows businesses to get their brand in front of millions of people at a fraction of the price of conventional non-digital advertising.

 Whether you are advertising on Google search, display network, Youtube, Facebook, Instagram or Linkedin, we can help with a solid digital marketing strategy tailored to your needs.
-We can even help you craft a full digital marketing brief.
+We can even help you craft a complete digital marketing brief.